 Sanders, Oklahoma State beat Miami 37-34 in Cheez-It Bowl

-Brennan Presley caught three of Sanders’ TD passes, finishing with six receptions for 118 yards.
-Sanders also led the Cowboys with 45 yards rushing.

-Oklahoma State (8-3) scored on its first three possessions while jumping out to a 21-0 lead.
-Sanders threw TD passes of 30 and 32 yards to Presley, and LD Brown had a 2-yard touchdown run.
+Oklahoma State (8-3) called 15 consecutive pass plays to open the game and stormed out to a 21-0 lead.
+Sanders threw TD passes of 30 and 32 yards to Brennan Presley, and LD Brown had a 2-yard touchdown run.

+“Our game plan going in was to try to offset some of the speed and strength they have in the front six,” Oklahoma State coach Mike Gundy said.
+“They are a fast, athletic team.
+We wanted to throw the ball 25 times in the first half.”

+Sanders also led the Cowboys with 45 yards rushing and was named Most Valuable Player.

+Presley caught a third touchdown pass in the fourth quarter to put Oklahoma State up 37-26.
+He finished with six receptions for 118 yards.
+Tay Martin had six catches for 73 yards, and Dillon Stoner also caught a touchdown pass.

+“We have a bunch of weapons,” Sanders said.
+“We have guys you haven’t even seen yet and guys that didn’t get many touches.
+Putting Brennan with that group makes it that much better.”

 Miami (8-3) got on the board in the second quarter when D’Eriq King threw a 10-yard touchdown pass to Brevin Jordan.
-But King left the game with a right knee injury with 4:06 remaining in the first half.
+But King left with a right knee injury with 4:06 remaining in the first half.
+Hurricanes coach Manny Diaz said he will be evaluated Wednesday.

-Backup quarterback N’Kosi Perry threw for 228 yards and two touchdowns for Miami.
-Perry’s 5-yard TD pass to Michael Harley helped the Hurricanes close to 37-34 with 5:39 left.
+King, who transferred to Miami from Houston before the season, announced last week that he would be returning to Miami and for a sixth season of college football.

+“It’s harsh … a year that’s had so much adversity, for a guy that’s done everything right,” Diaz said.
+“Hopefully we’ll get good news tomorrow.”

 POLL IMPLICATIONS